freddiehaddad/nvim/README.md

 - Treesitter
 - Snacks
 - Which Key

+Out of box support for the following languages:

+- C/C++
+- JSON
+- Lua
+- Markdown
+- Rust
+- TOML

 The color scheme is heavily integrated into all the plugins making for a very consistent visual experience.